-In 1578, its name was changed to "Valladolid".
-During the colonial period a number of religious orders established themselves in the city, allowing it to take an important place in the history of art and culture in Mexico.
+The town started out in 1537 with a Franciscan monastery and has played an important part in various stages of Mexican history since.
+During the colonial period, a number of religious orders established themselves in the city, allowing it to take an important place in the history of art and culture in Mexico.
 Important architectural sites from the colonial period include the Catedral de Morelia, the Aqueduct, the Governor's Palace, the Palacio Clavijero, and numerous churches, convents, and houses.
 The Conservatorio de Música de las Rosas of Morelia was the first music conservatory in the Americas.

 Map of MoreliaLoad map